VR’s Biggest Problem and How We Could (Maybe) Solve It

 It (mostly) does not see color, which we can experience when some object moves by us super fast and that object will just appear as a shadow.

-Color is still somewhat involved in motion processing, but brightness carries the overwhelming load (Aleci and Belcastro, 2016; Edwards et al., 2021).
+Color is still somewhat involved in motion processing, but brightness just seems much more important (Derrington, 2000; Aleci and Belcastro, 2016; Edwards et al., 2021).

 It can apparently see brightness contrasts as low as 0.5% (Aleci and Belcastro, 2016) and responds clearly to contrasts of around 4-8% (Butler et al., 2007).